ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

         df_population.loc[dfg.index, 'last_name'] = last_name
         # TODO: for rows with relshipp value of 22, 24, 31, 32, 34, 35, 36, give different last name

+Last names sometimes also include spaces or hyphens, and I have come up with race/ethnicity specific space and hyphen probabilities from an analysis of voter registration data (from publicly available data from North Carolina, filename VR_Snapshot_20220101.txt; see 2022_06_02b_prl_code_for_probs_of_spaces_and_hyphens_in_last_and_first_names.ipynb for computation details.)

 **First and middle names**

 First names from babies: